Q: How to enable offline files in Windows 10?

 Step 1: Download the Software

-Download, install and launch AOMEI Backupper standard on your PC.
+Download, install and launch the AOMEI Backupper standard on your PC.

 Step 2: Choose File Sync Option